 We all want the best results out of our strength training time & effort.

-And I wanted to know for sure which muscles I ought to group together in order to get the most out of my workout.
+And I wanted to know for sure which muscles groups to workout together in order to get the most out of my weightlifting time.

 So I dug into strength & conditioning research, and this article shares the helpful information & insight I found.